 Early Childhood Assignments (2)

 The Early Childhood Assignment must include practical classroom applications that could be used in the early childhood setting.
-The introduction (a 3-page, double spaced Microsoft Word document with a title page and reference page) and the PowerPoint must be submitted through Blackboard.
+The introduction (a 3-page, double spaced Microsoft Word document with a title page and reference page) and the PowerPoint must be submitted through Canvas.
 (CLO A, B, E, F)

 - Early Childhood: Plan Assignment: The candidate will indicate the topic, format, and proposed scholarly resources for the project.